 - FCORD (FICN Co-Ordination) group has been set up by MHA (Ministry of Home Affairs) to share the information with other security agencies regarding controlling FICN

-- The MHA (Ministry of Home Affairs) has set up CCT Cell (Combating Financing of Terrorism Cell) to co-ordinate with FATF (Financial Action Task Force- it’s a intergovernmental body has remarked that high value bills are used in money laundering schemes, racketeering, and drug and people trafficking)
+- The MHA (Ministry of Home Affairs) has set up CCT Cell (Combating Financing of Terrorism Cell) to co-ordinate with FATF (Financial Action Task Force- it’s an intergovernmental body has remarked that high-value bills are used in money laundering schemes, racketeering, and drug and people trafficking)

 - TFFC (Terror Funding and Fake Currency Cell) has been set up under NIA (National Investigation Agency) to investigate the terror financing using FICN

-- MoU (Memorandum of Understanding) has been signed between India and Bangladesh to prevent circulation and smuggling of FICN (majority of the inflows of FICN is done through Pakistan, Nepal and Bangladesh)
+- MoU (Memorandum of Understanding) has been signed between India and Bangladesh to prevent circulation and smuggling of FICN (the majority of the inflows of FICN is done through Pakistan, Nepal, and Bangladesh)

 - Less cash Vs Cashless

-Debate has been raging in India over the need for the country to become a cashless economy but the fact of the matter is that sudden shift from cash based to cashless will have huge repercussions and not to forget that cash facilitates trade, hence there is a need for India to first move into less-cash economy (one of the aims in introducing Rs 2000 note) and then move towards becoming a cashless economy
+The debate has been raging in India over the need for the country to become a cashless economy but the fact of the matter is that a sudden shift from cash-based to cashless will have huge repercussions and not to forget that cash facilitates trade, hence there is a need for India to first move into the less-cash economy (one of the aims in introducing Rs 2000 note) and then move towards becoming a cashless economy

-- Views of Raghuram Rajan (again there are many economists who have the same viewpoint)
+- Views of Raghuram Rajan (again many economists have the same viewpoint)

-- The intelligent always find a way around when the currency are demonetized
+- The intelligent always find a way around when the currency is demonetized

 - So the way out is that rather than running behind these measures, we must implement the systems, procedures which will bring all those who are supposed to pay the tax, under the tax bracket and we can collect the appropriate taxes from them (as in India, the highest rate of taxation is around 33%, whereas in America, after including the federal and state taxes the tax rates are around 50% and in case of UK it is hovering around 45%)